Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0139: Run the application and I can see the CreateNewCoverType but now I have to navigate the link for CoverType Dropdown menu in the _Layout.cshtml file.

 0140: I added the link and and Its working Successfully.

+0234: Added new covertype.js file in the Js folder.

+0239: Added code in the js file and addded the link in the Index.cshtml file.

+0240: Test and run the application successfully.

+0241: Added IActionResult to the CoverTypeController.cs file.

+0241: Added new file named CvUpsert.cshtml in the CoverType folder.... edited the code in it... and added asp-action in the Index.cshtml file.

+0243: Now I am going to add POST method in CoverTypeController.cs file.

+0244: Now Added the HTTP Delete mothod in the CvUpsert.cshtml file and also added the delete method in the covertype.js file...

+0245: Finally I am running the application...
+Successfully run the application and I can add and delete the recort in the Cover Type CRUD.

+0246: Finally completed the Part-3.1 and moving to 3.2.